Best Chinese Family Lawyer Toronto: Recommendations & How to Choose

 The goal is not primarily to compare fees—it is to compare thinking.

-With a strong divorce lawyer, the conversation feels structured.
 After a short explanation of your situation, counsel should be able to identify:

 - the real dispute(s)